-I already had the spray paint and the puffy paint, so this project cost me NOTHING to do!J
+I already had the spray paint and the puffy paint, so this project cost me nothing to make!

 - Fabric Puffy Paint (doesn’t matter on the color- I just used what I had in my craft supplies)

-You will start by peeling off labels form the bottles of cans.
+You will start by peeling off labels from the bottles of cans.
 I didn’t peel the coke label off… it was really stuck.
 I painted over it.